How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 25

-If the new system you installed on your computer is a single system, it will be safe to install the GRUB Boot Loader on the primary partition.
+Suppose the new system you installed on your computer is a single system.
+In that case, it will be safe to set up the GRUB Boot Loader on the primary partition.

 Installing GRUB Menu to Primary Disk